ECP de-seats 25 dissident PTI MPAs for defection

 In its interpretation of this Article, the apex court said votes cast against party direction "cannot be counted and must be disregarded, and this is so regardless of whether the party head, subsequent to such vote, proceeds to take, or refrains from taking, action that would result in a declaration of defection".

 The votes of the 25 PTI dissidents had been instrumental in helping Hamza get over the line; he received a total of 197 votes while 186 votes are required for a simple majority.
-If the 25 votes by PTI lawmakers are removed from his tally, he would lose his majority.
+Since these 25 lawmakers are no longer members of the House, Hamza has lost his majority.

+In its judgement, a copy of which is available with Dawn.com, the ECP said it had two options — to ignore the completion of actus reus (voting in favour of opposite candidate) on the grounds on non-fulfilment of prerequisites as mentioned in Article 63-A and decline the declarations or hold that voting against party policies was a "serious matter" as observed by the Supreme Court.

+"We are of the view that the casting of votes by the respondent[s] in favour of opposing candidate is a serious issue and worst form of betrayal of the electorate and party's policy.
+Therefore, we hold that the defection in the subject cases shall not depend upon strict proof of observance of prerequisites as provided in Article 63-A.

 The PTI and PML-Q's Chaudhry Parvez Elahi have also approached the Lahore High Court (LHC) for declaring Hamza's election as "illegal" in light of the SC's interpretation.